Harry Gideon Wells: Red Cross commissions

 During and in the aftermath of World War I, Wells led two Red Cross commissions to Romania, which was fighting famine as well as epidemics of typhoid, typhus, and other contagions.
 The first commission, in 1917, involved crossing through Russia during the Russian Revolution to reach Romania.
 The following year, Wells returned with a second commission, arriving after the armistice.
 During this second commission, Wells was the liaison with Herbert Hoover's United States Food Administration.
 For his efforts fighting famine and disease, Wells was awarded the Order of the Star of Romania by the king.

 Later life

 After his work in Europe, Wells resumed his position at the University of Chicago.
 He continued to publish significant books on the practice of pathology, as well as many research articles; at the time of his death, he had published (as either sole author or co-author) more than two hundred scientific papers, the last of which was published the month that he died.
 He retired in 1940 and died in 1943.

 Medical honors

 Wells earned many honors during his career.
-He was president of the American Association for Cancer Research in 1915–1916 and 1920–1921, president of the American Association of Pathologists and Bacteriologists in 1920, and president of the American Association of Immunologists in 1924.
+He was president of the American Association for Cancer Research in 1915–1916 and again in 1920–1921, president of the American Association of Pathologists and Bacteriologists in 1920, and president of the American Association of Immunologists in 1924.
 He was made a member of the National Academy of Sciences in 1925.